-Amendments to RCW 28B.50.940 include the replacement of a previous pilot program focused on financial aid outreach with a comprehensive financial aid completion and postsecondary enrollment program.
-The new program will require selected entities to employ outreach and enrollment specialists who will work closely with high schools, particularly those serving a higher percentage of students eligible for free or reduced-price lunch.
-The specialists will provide hands-on assistance, conduct outreach activities, and coordinate with school staff to improve financial aid completion rates and facilitate students' transition to postsecondary education.
-Additionally, the college board will be responsible for reporting on the program's effectiveness and the impact on financial aid completion and enrollment rates.
+To implement this program, the bill amends RCW 28B.50.940, replacing the previous pilot program focused on financial aid outreach with a broader financial aid completion and postsecondary enrollment program.
+The college board will select various entities, including community colleges and public four-year institutions, to participate in the program.
+These entities will employ outreach and enrollment specialists who will work directly with high schools, particularly those serving a higher percentage of students eligible for free or reduced-price lunch.
+The specialists will coordinate with school staff to provide targeted assistance and outreach, ultimately aiming to improve financial aid completion rates and facilitate students' transition to postsecondary education.

 Statutes affected: Original Bill: 28B.50.940